btcpayserver/btcpayserver-doc/docs/Deployment.md

-# BTCPay Server Deployment
+# Choosing a Deployment Method

 There are several different deployment methods available, all using the same BTCPay Server software.
 Because BTCPay is a free and open-source cryptocurrency payment processor, we support diversity in deployment methods for users.
 Different solutions work best for [different use cases](UseCase.md).

 Business deployment methods can vary by setup, maintenance, support, price, etc. You can run BTCPay as a self-hosted solution on your own server, or use a third-party host.
 The self-hosted solution allows you not only to attach an unlimited number of stores and use the [Lightning Network](LightningNetwork.md) but also become a payment processor for others.